LiubomyrChumak/Gorillaz-app/README.md

 ## Setup
 ---
 To run this project, you need to have installed:
--azure-cli
+- azure-cli
--docker
+- docker
--latest pip version
+- latest pip version

 ## Steps